More changes seen at Macquarie, as shares near '08 lows

 Macquarie is not the only bank struggling in the current economic turmoil, with European financial groups and U.S. firms watching their shares plunge as another crisis looms.

-Standard Chartered (STAN.L) and HSBC (HSBA.L), two banks that derive a large portion of their business from Asia, have seen their shares fall 15 percent and 16 percent.
+Standard Chartered and HSBC , two banks that derive a large portion of their business from Asia, have seen their shares fall 15 percent and 16 percent.

 Macquarie's stock is down 34 percent this year and is on course for its second worst annual drop ever.
 As a pure investment bank, Macquarie doesn't have the flow of retail deposits like StanChart and HSBC to keep it well funded.